nosilver4u/ewww-image-optimizer/README.md

 If you need a version of this plugin for API use only, see [EWWW Image Optimizer Cloud](https://wordpress.org/plugins/ewww-image-optimizer-cloud/).
 It is much more compact as it does not contain any binaries or any mention of the exec() function.

+### Automatic Resizing ###

+With ExactDN support, images will be automatically resized to fit the page and device size.
+ExactDN also enables automatic WebP and Retina images when needed.

 ### Support

 If you need assistance using the plugin, please visit our [Support Page](https://ewww.io/contact-us/).
 The forums are community supported only.